Leah R. Knapp, D.V.M.

 Director, Biology Program; Professor of Biology

-Dr. Leah Knapp graduated with a Bachelor of Science degree in animal science from Rutgers University and a Doctor of Veterinary Medicine degree from the Michigan State University College of Veterinary Medicine.
-She has done post-doctoral course work in ecology and environmental toxicology at MSU, and did epidemiology research while in veterinary school.
+Dr. Leah Knapp graduated with a Bachelor of Science in animal science from Rutgers University and a Doctor of Veterinary Medicine from the Michigan State University (MSU) College of Veterinary Medicine.
+She has done post-doctoral course work in ecology and environmental toxicology at MSU and did epidemiology research while in veterinary school.

-A former veterinary practitioner in small animal, wildlife and exotic pet medicine, Prof. Knapp joined the Olivet College faculty in 1990.
-She teaches a wide range of ecology, field biology and medical courses including genetics, pathophysiology, ornithology, parasitology, environmental science, microbiology, neuroscience, animal behavior and ecosystem ecology, and also serves as an academic advisor to students interested in ecology, environmental science and human and veterinary medicine.
+A former veterinary practitioner in small animal and exotic pet medicine, Dr. Knapp joined the Olivet College faculty in 1990.
+She teaches a wide range of ecology, field biology and medical courses including genetics, ornithology, environmental science, environmental health and toxicology, neuroscience, animal behavior and plant ecology.
+She also serves as an academic adviser to students interested in ecology, zoology, environmental science and human and veterinary medicine.
 Prior to coming to Olivet, she taught in the medical technology and equine science programs at Lansing Community College.
-She has won many teaching, service and mentoring awards, and was named Young Achiever of the Year for alumni of the MSU College of Veterinary Medicine.
+She has won many teaching, service and mentoring awards, and was named Young Achiever of the Year for MSU College of Veterinary Medicine alumni.